blairwang-online/laptop-homelab-starterkit/docs/mac.md

 _Discussion questions:_

-- Q6.
+- Q5.
 The screenshot below Step 1 refers to "GNU GRUB".
 What is this?
 (Note: you may need to do some independent research about this.)
-- Q7.
+- Q6.
 The screenshot below Step 10 refers to `ext4` and `swap`.
 What are these, and what are the security implications of them?
-- Q8.
+- Q7.
 Step 13 refers to "mirrors".
 What are these?
-- Q9.
+- Q8.
 The screenshot below step 15 refers to various desktop environments.
 What are these?

 ## Part 3.
-Working with Debian
+Configuring Debian

 1. Start up **debian001**.
 Once it boots up, you will be presented with a very plain and simple prompt: